iPaper/ipaper.github.io/pages/display-javascript-api--quick-start.md

 ## Setup

 A Display instance and its CTA button can only be shown on pages that has the Display JavaScript API embedded.
-The Display API embed script will look something like this, with `<YourApiKey>` being substitued with partner and license-dependent configurations:
+The Display API embed script will look something like this, with `<ApiSecret>` being substitued with partner and license-dependent configurations:

 ```html
 <!-- Start of Async iPaper Display API script -->